 When someone fails to take reasonable care to avoid injury, that failure can cause serious injury to others.
 This is considered negligence.
 When someone’s negligence causes another’s death, it is considered a wrongful death.

 California law allows certain surviving family members to sue the negligent person, business, or other entity responsible for the death of their loved one.
-To do so, the surviving family should contact a San Diego wrongful death lawyer.
+To do so, the surviving family should contact a lawyer.

 Filing a Wrongful Death Suit in San Diego